openhab/openhab-docs/ui/personal-widgets.md

 The variable action allows components in widgets to pass information back and forth when there is user interaction.
 Often this informtation is simple, such as a single string or input value.
-Sometimes, however, it is helpul to add more information to a variable and for these instances JavaScript opjects are useful.
+Sometimes, however, it is helpful to add more information to a variable and for these instances JavaScript objects are useful.
 The widget system can create objects in two different ways.

 Objects can be defined within the expression system using the standard JavaScript syntax: `{'key1':'value1','key2':'value2'}`.